Papyrus 66: Description

 The manuscript contains John 1:1–6:11, 6:35b–14:26, 29–30; 15:2–26; 16:2–4, 6–7; 16:10–20:20, 22–23; 20:25–21:9, 12, 17.
 It is one of the oldest well-preserved New Testament manuscripts known to exist.
 Its original editor assigned the codex to the early third century, or around AD 200, on the basis of its style of handwriting.
 Herbert Hunger later claimed that the handwriting should be dated to an earlier period in the middle or early part of the second century.
 More recently, Brent Nongbri has produced a broader study of the codex and argued that when one takes into consideration the format, construction techniques, and provenance of the codex along with the handwriting, it is more reasonable to conclude that the codex was produced "in the early or middle part of the fourth century."
 In common with both the other surviving early papyri of John's Gospel – P45 (apparently), P75, and most New Testament uncials – Papyrus 66 does not include the pericope of the adulteress (7:53-8:11), demonstrating the absence of this passage in all the surviving early witnesses of the Gospel of John.
 The manuscript also contains, consistently, the use of Nomina Sacra.

 Studies done by Karyn Berner and Philip Comfort contended that 𝔓66 had the work of three individuals on it: the original, professional scribe; a thoroughgoing corrector; and a minor corrector.
 But more recently James Royse argues that, with the possible exception of John 13:19, the corrections are all by the hand of the original copyist.
+Elizabeth Schrader Polczer adds that, in the case of John 11, the copyist may have introduced an entirely new character, Martha, to the text, but this argument remains controversial.

 The staurogram appears in at least ten places in the papyrus (corresponding to chapter 19 of the Gospel).

 Text

 The Greek text of this codex is a representative of the Alexandrian text-type.
 Aland ascribed it as "Free text" and placed it in I Category.

 A transcription of every single page of 𝔓66 is contained in Text of the Earliest New Testament Greek manuscripts.

-In John 1:15 ο οπισω ] ο πισω, the reading is supported by Sangallensis and 1646;
+In John 1:15 ο οπισω ] ο πισω, the reading is supported by Codex Sangallensis 48 and Minuscule 1646.

-In John 13:5 it has unique textual variant ποδονιπτηρα instead of νιπτηρα.
+In John 13:5 it has unique textual variant ποδονιπτηρα (podoniptēra, "foot-basin") instead of νιπτηρα (niptēra, "basin").

 In John 13:7 it has αρ (error) instead of αρτι (now).